MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/implement/deprecations-customer-service.md

 ## Microsoft Power BI template reports for Customer Service Analytics and Omnichannel Insights are deprecated

-Effective November 6, 2023, Microsoft Power BI template reports for [Customer Service Analytics dashboards](configure-customer-service-analytics-dashboard.md) and [Omnichannel Insights](configure-historical-sentiment-dashboard-supervisor.md) is deprecated.
-We recommend that you start using the out-of-box [Omnichannel historical analytics](../use/omnichannel-analytics-insights.md) and [Customer Service historical analytics](../use/customer-service-analytics-insights-csh.md).
+Effective November 6, 2023, Microsoft Power BI template reports for [Customer Service Analytics dashboards](configure-customer-service-analytics-dashboard.md) and [Omnichannel Insights](configure-historical-sentiment-dashboard-supervisor.md) are deprecated.
+We recommend that you start using the out-of-box [Omnichannel historical analytics](../use/omnichannel-analytics-insights.md) and [Customer Service historical analytics](../use/customer-service-analytics-insights-csh.md) reports.

 The deprecated features are no longer supported and product availability ended on February 28, 2024.
 Starting April 30, 2024, deprecated features won’t be available to download.